pycharming/lantern_aws/README.md

 - **Fallback Proxies**: These run Lantern instances to offer access to the free internet to Lantern users that have no available peers for this end.

-- **Flashlight Servers**: These serve a similar role as fallback proxies, but they use [domain fronting](https://trac.torproject.org/projects/tor/wiki/doc/meek) for extra blocking resistance.

-- A single **peerscanner**, which checks that flashlight servers are up and maintains their DNS entries.

-- [soon] **waddell servers**: which offer lightweight messaging between lantern-related clients and services.

 - A single **Cloud Master**, which launches fallback proxies on request from the [Lantern Controller](https://github.com/getlantern/lantern-controller), or any of the other previously mentioned server types, on request from administrators (see `bin/fake_controller.py`).
 Further operations on fallback proxies (especially 'batch' operations involving many such machines) are typically done through this cloud master.

-As of this writing, only Digital Ocean machines are supported, but it should be easy to add support for any cloud provider that offers Ubuntu 12.04+ (although 14.04 is preferred) and is supported by [Salt Cloud](https://docs.saltstack.com/en/latest/topics/cloud/).

 ## How does it work